Get insider access

 JBL Tune 760NC Wireless

 The Sony WH-CH720N Wireless offer similar performance to the JBL Tune 760NC Wireless, and you might prefer one over the other depending on personal preference.
-Both headphones offer similar battery life performance, but the JBL are better headphones for neutral sound.
+Both headphones offer similar battery life performance, but the JBL have a more balanced sound than the Sony's bass-heavy frequency response.
 However, the Sony's companion app allows you to customize the sound further via a graphic EQ, presets, and spatial audio controls.

 Sennheiser HD 450BT Wireless

 The Sony WH-CH720N Wireless came out after the Sennheiser HD 450BT Wireless with some benefits of time like better battery performance, more app features, and more refined controls.
 The Sony also have virtual surround sound and a comprehensive app with EQ.
-Their ANC is slightly more effective with mid-range noise, like traffic, but their overall performance is similar.
-The Sony have frequency response inconsistency depending on where they sit, whereas the Sennheiser have small ear cups that limit some people's ability to get a good seal, and that also impacts their sound.
+Their ANC is a bit more effective.
+The Sennheiser have small ear cups that limit some people's ability to get a good seal, and that also impacts their sound.
 Nevertheless, the Sennheiser can yield higher quality aptX audio and low latency audio with aptX-LL.
 Their app includes EQ, but it's simpler.

 Sony WH-CH710N Wireless

 The Sony WH-CH720N Wireless are the next generation of the Sony WH-CH710N Wireless and have a few positive updates to their design.
-While both headphones are comfortable and decently well-built, the WH-CH720N have a more neutral sound profile.
-Although it's still bassy, their ANC does a better job of blocking out background noise, and they have companion app support so you can adjust their sound to your liking using the graphic EQ and presets.
+While both headphones are comfortable and decently well-built, the WH-CH720N's ANC does a better job of blocking out background noise, and they have companion app support so you can adjust their sound to your liking using the graphic EQ and presets.
 They also support multi-device pairing.

 Bose QuietComfort Ultra Headphones Wireless

 The Bose QuietComfort Ultra Headphones Wireless are better than the Sony WH-CH720N Wireless due to significantly better noise cancellation.
 They also have better build quality and a greater Bluetooth codec selection.
-On the flipside, the Sony are lighter and have a longer battery life, and the app supplies two extra EQ sliders.
+On the flip side, the Sony headphones are lighter and have a longer battery life, and the app supplies two extra EQ sliders.

 + Show more